Somyabhawsar45/Somyabhawsar45/README.md

 ## About

-Final-year E&TC Engineering student building **agentic AI systems** and full stack web apps, currently prepping for SDE placements.
-I've shipped three deployed projects: **Netra AI**, an agentic RAG chatbot on LangGraph, Groq, and FAISS with per-user auth and cross-session memory; **Schlor**, a full MERN EdTech platform with real payments and CI; and **NewsSync**, a news app with AI-generated perspectives and a TF-IDF recommender.
-I like building things that are actually deployed and used, not toy demos.
+Final-year E&TC Engineering student building agentic AI systems and full stack web apps, currently prepping for SDE placements.
+I care more about shipping deployed, working software than portfolio filler — every project below is live, not a local demo.

+- 🧠 Built **Netra AI**, an agentic RAG chatbot on LangGraph, Groq, and FAISS with per-user auth and cross-session memory
+- 🎓 Shipped **Schlor**, a full MERN EdTech platform with real payments, CI, and RBAC
+- 📰 Built **NewsSync**, a news app with AI-generated perspectives and a TF-IDF recommender
+- ⚙️ Comfortable across the stack — React/Tailwind on the frontend, Node/FastAPI on the backend
-- 🧠 Exploring multi-agent orchestration, ReAct patterns, and RAG evaluation
+- 🔍 Exploring multi-agent orchestration, ReAct patterns, and RAG evaluation
-- 🎯 Actively interviewing for SDE roles — DSA and full stack
+- 🎯 Actively interviewing for SDE roles — strong in DSA, systems fundamentals, and full stack delivery

-- 📫 **somyabhawsar194@gmail.com**
+📫 **somyabhawsar194@gmail.com**

 <br/>